-Identification of the performance obligations in the contract -Performance obligations promised in a contract are identified based on the goods or services that will be transferred to the customer that are capable of being distinct, whereby the customer can benefit from the goods or service either on its own or together with other resources that are readily available from third parties or from us, and are distinct in the context of the contract, whereby the transfer of the goods or services is separately identifiable from other promises in the contract.
-To the extent a contract includes multiple promised goods or services, we apply judgment to determine whether promised goods or services are capable of being distinct in the context of the contract.
-If these criteria are not met the promised goods or services are accounted for as a single performance obligation.
+Identification of the performance obligations in the contract -Performance obligations promised in a contract are identified based on the goods or services that will be transferred to the customer that are capable of being distinct, whereby the customer can benefit from the goods or service either on its own or together with other resources that are readily available from third parties or from us, and are distinct in the contract includes multiple promised goods or services, we apply judgment to determine whether promised goods or services are accounted for as a single performance obligation.

-Determination of the transaction price -The transaction price is determined based on the consideration to which we will be entitled in exchange for transferring goods or services to the customer.
+Determination of the transaction price - The transaction price is determined based on the consideration to which we will be entitled in exchange for transferring goods or services to the customer.
 Net sales are recorded net of estimated discounts, rebates, and returns.
 Vendor rebates are recorded when earned as a reduction to cost of sales or inventory, as applicable.